 Have you noticed how many bootie options are out there?
-Pointed toe or rounded toe, tall shaft or short shaft, leather or suede, block heel or stiletto heel?
+Pointed toe or rounded toe, tall shaft or short shaft, leather or suede, block heel, or stiletto heel?
 There are hundreds, no thousands, of different options.
-So, how do I know which type of bootie to wear?
+So, how do I know which type of bootie to wear with what jeans?
 While there are no hard and fast rules, there are some guidelines I follow that help me when I consider wearing booties.

-Figuring out what makes a bootie work and why is what I want to focus today’s post on.
-But in order to fully answer that, I wanted to first talk about all the bootie styles you’ll find out there – at least popular ones.
+First, figuring out what makes a bootie work and why is what I try to focus on.
+But in order to fully answer that, I want to first talk about all the bootie styles you’ll find out there – at least popular ones.
 Because figuring out how to wear booties has a lot to do with what kind you’re trying to wear.
-It’s also important to know that certain styles of booties are more limiting than others and tend to work better with particular styles (e.g., rolled up jeans, a dress, leather leggings, etc.).
+It’s also important to know that certain styles of booties are more limiting than others and tend to work better with particular styles (e.g., rolled-up jeans, a dress, leather leggings, etc.).

 What are the Different Types of Booties?

-I wanted to point all the different distinguishers out because I think it helps facilitate the booties conversation (ha!).
-It just kinda shows y’all what I mean when I say “low shaft, tight ankle” or “mid-shaft, semi-wide ankle”, etc. But now that we’ve gotten that out of the way, we can jump into the different ways to style each type of bootie!
+As you can see, there are SO many different kinds of booties!
+And I think it helps facilitate the booties conversation (lol) to give y’all a visual.
+It just kinda shows what I mean when I say “low shaft, tight ankle” or “mid-shaft, semi-wide ankle”, etc. But now that we’ve gotten that out of the way, we can jump into the different ways to style each type of bootie!

-I went back and forth on how to organize this post – whether I wanted to talk about the different characteristics of booties and how to style each of them or whether to start with clothes and talk about which bootie work with each style.
+I went back and forth on how to organize all of this – whether I wanted to talk about the different characteristics of booties and how to style each of them or whether to start with clothes and talk about which bootie works with each style.
 Well, let me tell you that I have now re-written this post THREE times and I think the way I’ve got it laid out here is the MOST helpful!

-I truly hope from the bottom of my heart that this blog post helps serve your styling needs in some way or another!
+I truly hope from the bottom of my heart that this blog post serves your styling needs in some way or another!
 As always, please don’t hesitate to leave comments below and ask questions!
-I’m here to help!
+I’m here to help! :)

-Before diving into the post and all that I have to say about styling booties, I thought it might be helpful to provide this little flow chart for yall, outlining all my findings with how to style which boot with what.
+Ok, last thing before *officially* diving into the post and everything I have to say about styling booties!!
+I thought it might be helpful to provide this little flow chart for y’all, outlining all my findings with how to style which boot with what.
 If you want the full resolution version to print out, you can download it here!